Roshrini/mxnet/docs/api/scala/module.md

     .setOptimizer(new SGD(learningRate = 0.1f, momentum = 0.9f, wd = 0.0001f)))
 ```

 The interface is very similar to the old `FeedForward` class.
 You can pass in batch-end callbacks using `setBatchEndCallback` and epoch-end callbacks using `setEpochEndCallback`.
-You can also set parameters using methods like `setOptimizer`, `setEvalMetric`.
-To know more about the `FitParams()`, check [API page](http://mxnet.io/api/scala/docs/index.html#ml.dmlc.mxnet.module.FitParams).
+You can also set parameters using methods like `setOptimizer` and `setEvalMetric`.
+To learn more about the `FitParams()`, see the [API page](http://mxnet.io/api/scala/docs/index.html#ml.dmlc.mxnet.module.FitParams).
 To predict with a module, call `predict()` with a `DataIter`:

 ```scala
     mod.predict(val_dataiter)
 ```

 The module collects and returns all of the prediction results.
-For more details about the format of the return values, see the documentation for the `predict()` function.
+For more details about the format of the return values, see the documentation for the [`predict()` function](http://mxnet.io/api/scala/docs/index.html#ml.dmlc.mxnet.module.BaseModule).

 When prediction results might be too large to fit in memory, use the `predictEveryBatch` API: